This guide explains how to drill for water, licensing requirements, as well as construction standards and

 - decommissioning a water bore.

-Poorly managed water bores pose a risk to groundwater resources; and poor bore construction and decommissioning practices have caused contamination and pressure loss in many aquifers.
+Poorly constructed water bores pose a risk to groundwater resources; and poor bore construction and decommissioning practices have caused contamination and pressure loss in many aquifers.

 Putting down a water bore

 For licensing and construction requirements in your area contact your local Department of Natural Resources and Mines (DNRM) office.

 Information to assist with your enquiry includes: